brahada/dashboard/README.md

 By following these best practices, we can ensure the quality, reliability, and security of the app in production.

 ### Run locally
-To run the image locally, cd into the docker-dash-example folder and:
+To run the image locally, cd into the dashboard folder and:
 ```
 docker build -t dashboard project/.
 ```